-5 Is there a legal basis for requiring structural or functional separation between an operator's network and service activities?
+Is there a legal basis for requiring structural or functional separation between an operator's network and service activities?
 Has structural or functional separation been introduced or is it being contemplated?

-Pursuant to article 6 of Law No. 5809 on Electronic Communications (Law No. 5809), the ICTA is vested with inspecting breaches of competition in the electronic communications sector, imposing sanctions and taking the opinion of Competition Authority on issues regarding breach of competition.
+Under article 6 of Law No. 5809 on Electronic Communications, ICTA is vested with inspecting breaches of competition in the electronic communications sector, imposing sanctions and taking the opinion of the Competition Authority on issues regarding breach of competition.

-Additionally as per article 7 of Law No. 5809, the Competition Board, while performing examinations and supervisions and while making any decisions on the electronic communications sector, including decisions about mergers and takeovers, takes into consideration primarily the ICTA's view and the regulatory procedures of the ICTA.
+Additionally, as per article 7 of Law No. 5809, the Competition Board, while performing examinations and supervisions and while making any decisions on the electronic communications sector, including decisions about mergers and takeovers, primarily takes into consideration ICTA's view and the regulatory procedures of ICTA.

-The Competition Board is also authorised to decide on a structural or functional separation between an operator's network and service activities, taking the ICTA's view on the matter into consideration.
+The Competition Board is also authorised to decide on a structural or functional separation between an operator's network and service activities, taking ICTA's view on the matter into consideration.
 That was the case during the privatisation of the incumbent operator: Turk Telekomunikasyon AS.
-In accordance with Decision No. 05-48/681-175 of 21 July 2005 of the Competition Authority, rendered upon taking the view of the ICTA (which was referred to as the Telecommunication Authority at the time of the decision), TTNET AS was structurally separated from Turk Telekomunikasyon AS and, as of 28 April 2006, TTNET AS was established as a separate legal entity.
-However as of 27 January 2016, Turk Telekomunikasyon AS and TTNET AS have once again merged.
+Under Decision No. 05-48/681-175 of 21 July 2005 of the Competition Authority, rendered upon taking the view of ICTA (which was referred to as the Telecommunication Authority at the time of the decision), TTNET AS was structurally separated from Turk Telekomunikasyon AS and, as of 28 April 2006, TTNET AS was established as a separate legal entity.
+However, as of 27 January 2016, Turk Telekomunikasyon AS and TTNET AS have once again merged.